Before Your Court Date

 Q: There is a Warrant for my arrest - what do I do now?

 A: If a Warrant has been issued for your arrest, you must surrender yourself to either the Auburn Police Department at 141 N. Ross Street in Auburn, or the Lee County Sheriff's Office located at 1900 Frederick Road in Opelika, and post the appropriate bond.
 You may use any of the bond types permissible in the City of Auburn (which are set forth in more detail on our Bonds page), except you must post a cash bond for Failure to Appear.
 You will be issued a new court date upon your release.

-Q: How do I contact the Probation Officer or my Court Referral Officer?
+Q: How do I contact my Court Referral Officer?

 A: The Court Referral Office is located at 2311 Gateway Drive, Opelika, AL 36801, or can be contacted by phone at (334) 737-3535.